Code-Institute-Submissions/swing-jive/README.md

 * Itunes API search code: In the Itunes controller and the Itunes directive.
 * Bootstrap Carousel code
 * [Textillate](http://textillate.js.org/)
-* Some of my Code I got from Code Institute as it is the course I am taking - I have showed in my annotation that I understand it all and also personalised it a lot to my needs.
+* Credit to Code Institute as it is the course I am taking - I have showed in my annotation that I understand it all and also personalised it a lot to my needs.
+I used it to follow methods on how to build up a site using Angular JS.
 * Images were sourced from Pixabay (a free royalty-free images site) or created myself.

 ----------------